posit-dev/air/docs/notes.md

 ### Pipe chains

-> For pipe chains and other binary operator chains, if there is line break between the first `operator` in the chain and the immediate `right` hand side, then the pipe chain will be fully expanded.
+> For pipe chains and other binary operator chains, if there is a line break between the first `operator` in the chain and the immediate `right` hand side, then the pipe chain will be fully expanded.

 This stays as is, even though it fits on one line, due to the existing line break after the first `|>`: